 Role of the Artist as Producer (EP)

 Contemporary artists have a multitude of ways they can engage with the larger world, beyond the realm of the gallery or museum.
 Students enrolled in this course will explore various models of artistic production including, but not limited to, performer, activist, curator and provocateur.
 The relationship between method of creation and idea, or the handmade versus the industrial, will be investigated.
 Additionally, assignments will challenge students to analyze the content of their artwork within local, national, and global contexts.
 Coursework will include studio work, readings, discussion, and critiques.
-Required for VAT seniors in all majors.
+Required for Visual Art juniors in all majors.
 Open as an elective with approval of instructor.
-Offered fall.
+Offered spring.
+Fulfills Engaged Practice requirement.

 While at CIA, you'll learn from the masters through our rigorous, world-class curriculum and connect with working professionals to begin your career.